halaoner/azure-demo/README.md

 # Project Structure

 - `application/` holds the application sources code
-- `infrastrcuture` holds the infrastructure code (here is more information about the infrastructure)
+- `infrastrcuture/` holds the infrastructure code (here is more information about the infrastructure)
 - `iac-challenge.md` describeds the given use case